dandi/s3invsync/README.md

   - `invalid-entry` — an entry in an inventory list file is invalid

+  - `invalid-object-state` — S3 returned an `InvalidObjectState` error upon
+    attempting to download an object, usually because the object is archived

   - `missing-old-version` — a 404 occurred while trying to download a non-latest version of a key